 Note: Your address can’t be your pick-up address for tours – so you need to inform guests of this difference.

 Include important information like address, service area and business hours (and days you are closed!)

 7. Please answer all reviews!

 Answering positive and negative reviews can help you earn the trust of future guests.
 You can download a free tip checklist to improve your reviews here.

-8. ASK for reviews on Google don't expect guests to just do them
+8. ASK for reviews on Google don’t expect guests to just complete them

 Google’s influence on your website and travel in general is unparalleled.
 No doubt if your profile is in good standing with the 3 factors of ranking while some of your guests don’t even use TripAdvisor.
 Now more than ever, it’s essential to include Google as your secondary online review source.
 Get templates and tips on how to ask for reviews

 9. Add in the new Google My Business Info Elements

 Check the info section on your profile – Google has now added features like adding your logo and a short name for your company to be used on maps.

 Why not tell your guests exactly what you offer?
 With the details and price and booking link too.
 Fill out your products in detail.
 This can improve your changes of getting bookings directly from your Google My Business account.